Clean technology for a warehouse renovation

 To retain the original brickwork, we carefully coordinated the pipes and ducts needed for the new services with the existing openings available.
 Our team also reinforced the original bow truss roof to provide enough strength to house the new systems.

 Our input in the design for the La Kretz Innovation Campus has contributed to achieving a 32% energy savings, creating a facility that proves sensitive laboratory conditions can be achieved with low- energy solutions.
-The project is striving for LEED Platinum certification.
+The project has achieved LEED Platinum certification.

 Services and approach